blitzkopf/Ursus/README.md

     # Email domain used for author email address of commit
     EmailDomain = mydomain.com
     [GIT]
-    # the directory where the system keeps it clones (/tmp is a really bad choice)
+    # the directory where the system keeps it repos (/tmp is a really bad choice)
-    CloneDirectory = /tmp/clones
+    RepoDirectory = /tmp/repos
     # the branch name used for DB code
     Branch = ursus
     [DATABASE]